Red Clump Stars in the Sagittarius Tidal Streams: Discussion

 \section{Discussion}

-We have shown that we can successfully separate RC type stars from a background of disk type stars using only stellar parameters obtained from medium resolution spectra and low to moderate signal to noise.
-This procedure applied to areas of the sky in the direction of the tidal streams of stars from the Sgr provides results that agree with previous measurements done on the stream.
-Most notably, the kinematics we have found match other populations of stars both qualitatively and quantitatively.
-Figure \ref{fig:lambda} is a plot of the GSR velocity as a function of the Sgr coordinate $\Lambda_{SC}$ as defined in \citet{maj03} and transformed according to the resources available online\footnote{ \url{http://www.astro.virginia.edu/$\sim$srm4n/Sgr/}}.
-Our August 2007 sample is the group at $\Lambda_{SC}$~$\sim$~100$^{\circ}$ and the February 2008 sample is at $\Lambda_{SC}$~$\sim$~250$^{\circ}$.
-The agreement between the three independent data sets is quite evident, as can also be seen in the histograms of Figures \ref{fig:a_velDist_comp} and \ref{fig:f_velDist_comp}.
+We have shown that we can successfully separate RC type stars from a background of disk type stars using a combination of kinematics and stellar surface gravities obtained from low resolution and signal to noise spectra.
+This procedure applied to an area of the sky in the direction of the trailing arm of the Sgr provides results that agree with previous measurements published on the stream.
+In particular, the distances and kinematics of our sample match other populations of stars both qualitatively and quantitatively.
+We also make the first measurement of the density of RC stars at a point along the tidal streams and find a value of $\rho$~=~2.7~$\pm$~0.5~RC~stars~kpc$^{-3}$.
+This density was found using the faintest magnitude limit, star counts determined from the integral of the Gaussian fits to the kinematic peaks and using an absolute magnitude of M$_g$~=~1.0.
+We consider these criteria the best for several reasons.
+First, our RC candidate stars seem to be concentrated at the faintest magnitudes.
+Second, the fit to the kinematic peak eliminates problems with choosing an arbitrary velocity range for the stream.
+Finally, the derived absolute magnitude matches the Sgr RC properties and is in good agreement with previously published distances to the stream.

-The metallicity distribution for our two samples also agree with previous measurements.
-We found values of [Fe/H]~=~-0.4 and [Fe/H]~=~-0.2 for the August 2007 and February 2008 samples respectively.
-These match what has been found for the core of the Sgr and other dwarf galaxies.